E Street Band: Reunion era, Hall of Fame induction, future with Springsteen

 On December 2, 2018, Springsteen announced that new music was on the way but the E Street Band would not be touring in 2019.
-He is taking a break after his Broadway run and various recording projects.
+He was taking a break after his Broadway run and various recording projects.
 In April 2019 it was announced that Springsteen's next album, Western Stars, would be a solo release without the E Street Band.
-In a May 5, 2019 interview with Martin Scorsese, Springsteen revealed that he has written almost an album's worth of material for a new album with the E Street Band and that there will be a tour.
+In an interview with Martin Scorsese on May 5, 2019, Springsteen revealed that he had written almost an album's worth of material for a new album with the E Street Band and that there would be a tour.
 Springsteen said that writer's block caused problems for him in coming up with new music for the E Street Band and even made him doubt if he could create new music.
 "I couldn't write anything for the band.
-And I said, ‘Well, of course ... you'll never be able to do that again!’
+And I said, 'Well, of course ... you'll never be able to do that again!'
 And it's a trick every time you do it, you know?
 And then about a month or so ago, I wrote almost an album's worth of material for the band.
 And it came out of just...
 I mean, I know where it came from, but at the same time, it just came out of almost nowhere.
-You go, ‘Fuck, I'm not fucked, all right?
-There'll be another tour!"
+You go, 'Fuck, I'm not fucked, all right?
+There'll be another tour!'"

-On May 25, 2019, Springsteen was quoted by Italian newspaper la Repubblica saying an E Street Band tour and new album will happen in 2020.
+On May 25, 2019, Springsteen was quoted by Italian newspaper la Repubblica saying an E Street Band tour and new album would happen in 2020.
 "We will go on tour next year.
 I will go into the studio to record with the E Street Band, starting in the fall, and when we finish we will go on tour" Springsteen said.
 Despite Springsteen's comments in late 2019 on a new album and tour, on February 12, 2020, Van Zandt cast some doubt over a 2020 tour saying "Let's just say I thought I was going to be busier than I am.
 So at the moment, 2020 seems to have opened up."
 Weinberg also said he planned on touring with his own band from April through December 2020.
-On September 10, 2020, Springsteen announced his twentieth studio album, Letter to You which will be released on October 23, 2020.
-The album marks the first release featuring the E Street Band since 2014's High Hopes.
+On September 10, 2020, Springsteen announced his twentieth studio album, Letter to You which was released on October 23, 2020.
+The album marked the first release featuring the E Street Band since 2014's High Hopes.